Optimizing your creative assets for Google App campaigns (UAC)

 - YouTube Full-Canvas in-stream video ads – the space below your video ad show additional app store information, including the first 3 screenshots.
 You are automatically eligible to show these ads if you upload a video (landscape or portrait)

 For users on iOS, they are of course shown the iOS App Store listing (see below).

 YouTube bumper ads are unskippable 6s ads that are displayed during a video a user is watching.

-At the moment Universal App Campaigns do not place any video as bumper ads but it might come later this year.
+At the moment App campaigns do not place any video as bumper ads and it doesn’t look like it’s going to become public this year (it is “whitelist” only for now).
 The methodology to measure engagement will be different (a bumper ad view corresponds to a click for example).